All around the world we are struggling to fight Coronavirus, seeing our lives changing in an unprecedented and unimaginable way.

-ICDO urges governments and healthcare systems to take into consideration that indigenous communities do not have required conditions to fulfill measurements recommended by the World Health Organization (WHO).
+ICDO urges governments and healthcare systems to take into consideration that indigenous communities do not have the required conditions to fulfill measurements recommended by the World Health Organization (WHO).

-For example, self-isolation is not effective among indigenous communities who need to face lack of water, cannot afford disinfection costs, cannot undergo tests or have no access to hospitals.
+For example, self-isolation is not effective among indigenous communities who need to face a lack of water, cannot afford disinfection costs, cannot undergo tests or have no access to hospitals.
 The same goes for those who live in rural areas and depend on daily salaries.

 Therefore, ICDO suggests that national, regional and local administrations should implement different strategies according to each situation, not just replicate them from other countries, and assure that indigenous communities are included and not left behind.

-*Indigenous communities do not have required conditions to fulfill recommendations stated below, therefore ICDO suggests that countries with indigenous communities should implement strategies tailored according to their situation, so that they can fulfill the measurements that proved to be effective, such as:
+*Indigenous communities do not have the required conditions to fulfill recommendations stated below, therefore ICDO suggests that countries with indigenous communities should implement strategies tailored according to their situation, so that they can fulfill the measurements that proved to be effective, such as: